 Depending on your surroundings, as totality nears you may experience strange things.
 Look.
 You’ll notice a resemblance to the onset of night, though not exactly.
 Areas much lighter than the sky near the Sun lie all around the horizon.
 Shadows look different.
 Listen.
 Usually, any breeze will dissipate and birds (many of whom will come in to roost) will stop chirping.
 It is quiet.
 Feel.
 A 10°–15° F drop in temperature is not unusual.

 The only safe way to look directly at the uneclipsed or partially eclipsed Sun is through special-purpose solar filters, such as “eclipse glasses” or hand-held solar viewers.
-Looking directly at the Sun is unsafe except during the brief total phase of a solar eclipse (“totality”), when the Moon entirely blocks the Sun’s bright face, which will happen only within the narrow path of totality.
 You can purchase eclipse glasses and viewers or make your own.
 Follow additional safety instructions here.

 Laurens Co.
 Library “Viewing on the Lawn–The Laurens County Library is excited about the upcoming eclipse.
 They are registered with the Space Science Institute to celebrate the eclipse in August.
 The Library will be hosting a “viewing on the lawn” on the day of the eclipse, and stressing safe viewing.
 They are located at 1017 W Main St, Laurens, SC 29360 and can be reached by calling 864-681-READ.

-Hickory Knob Paddle Program–Hickory Knob State Park is offering a special eclipse paddle program.
+All American Eclipse Paddle–Hickory Knob State Park is offering a special eclipse paddle program.
 Paddle your way down Lake Thurmond to Baker Creek State Park.
 Watch the eclipse away from city lights, blanketed in nature!
+Solar viewing safety glasses will be included in the program cost.
+The Paddle runs for 11am-5pm on August 21.
+Don’t forget to make a reservation!